How to Do Competitor Research for Coworking Niche

 If you are looking for the most straightforward way to find out who your main competitors are, you should ask Google.
 You didn’t get me wrong, go to Google and type a query related to your niche.
 In our case it would be something “coworking” type:

-As you can see, a single keyword “coworking management software” provided me with a list of resources that mention my potential competitors.
+As you can see, a single keyword “coworking space in bangalore” provided me with a list of resources that mention my potential competitors.
+The only thing that I need is to find out the brand names of these competitors.
 But I don’t need to review each link.
 A featured snippet has already revealed 5 best coworking management software solutions.
 The only thing that I need is to find out the brand names of these competitors.

 When I know who my competitors are, I can go ahead with analyzing their website’s SEO metrics.